isturgill/isturgill.github.io/publications.md

 title: Publications
 subtitle: List of authored research works
 ---

+Click on an abstract to view the description for the study.

 1.	**Sturgill IR**, Raab JR, Hoadley KA.
 Expanded detection and impact of _BAP1_ alterations in cancer. _NAR Cancer_.
 2024 Oct 3;6(4):zcae045.
     <details>